SidneyHollingsworth/kickstarter-analysis/README.md

 ### Dataset limitations

-- Many unknowns; analysis assumes quality and tactics of all campaigns held equal
+- This project was particularly challenging to me as per the many unknowns; my analysis assumes quality and tactics of all campaigns held equal.
 - Small sample size amongst campaigns with larger goal.
 For example, there were x campaigns with a goal between x and y and z campaigns greater than v.
 - Assumption made about different currencies; not sure if goal and outcome data was already converted to dollars
 - Outcome of campaigns categorical rather than analysized by difference of pledged from goal